aihua/mattermost-developer-documentation/site/content/internal/infrastructure/kubernetes/kubernetes.md

     }
 ```

-We add a initContainer to setup the plugins, as you can see in the Stateful Set above, here is the confimap that holds the plugin definition and the script that download and setup the plugins.
+We added an initContainer to setup the plugins, as you can see in the Stateful Set above.
+Here is the confimap that holds the plugin definition and the script that download and setup the plugins:

 ```YAML
 apiVersion: v1